gecrooks/modern-python-template/README.md

 max-line-length = 88
 ignore = E203, W503
 ```
 We need to override the linter on occasion.
-We add pragma such as `# noqa: F401` to assert that no, really, in this case we do know what we're doing.
+We add pragmas such as `# noqa: F401` to assert that no, really, in this case we do know what we're doing.

 Two other python code format tools to consider using are [isort](https://pypi.org/project/isort/) and [black, The uncompromising code formatter](https://black.readthedocs.io/en/stable/).
 Isort sorts your import statements into a canonical order.
 And Black is the Model-T Ford of code formatting -- any format you want, so long as it's Black.
 I could quibble about some of Black's code style, but in the end it's just easier to blacken your code and accept black's choices, and thereby gain a consistent coding style across developers.